 The airport is connected by bus and metro.
 The metro connects Gare do Oriente with the airport in a journey time of around 10 minutes – if you need to catch a train onwards to other parts of the country – and will get you to downtown Lisbon in around 20 minutes, mostly likely with a change of line.
 Carris buses and Aerobus operate frequent services, whilst local taxis are also available.
 We personally found booking an Uber was cheap enough, fast and effortless – plus it got us door to door and didn’t require us lugging cases up and down stations and in and out of modes of transport.
 Pick up will be from designated set-down spots (‘Kiss & Fly’, as most European airports call it), where drivers can wait for free up to 10 minutes.

 Other Essential Information

 Like all major cities in the world, it’s always important to have your wits about you.
-On our visit, we had a very nice and peaceful time.
-But many websites warn of pickpockets, in particular on the trams and public transport.
+Lisbon is friendly, peaceful and easygoing, but keep vigilant about pickpockets, in particular on the trams and public transport.
 Keep an eye on belongings, and avoid standing close to the closing doors.
 Also, often into the twilight hours and almost exclusively surrounding major squares and streets, there’s the chance of being approached by men offering to sell drugs, quietly but also pretty openly.
 You can read into the laws of the land in your own time, but it’s something we were made aware of before visiting and is just a good thing to know for anyone traveling.
 It did make us feel a touch uncomfortable at times.